 HOW WILL I KNOW IF IT'S THE RIGHT TIME?

-I advise you to watch for signs to tell you that your pet is not happy anymore and that their quality of life has changed.
+I advise you to watch for signs to tell you that your pet is not happy or comfortable anymore and that their quality of life has changed.
 The bond that you have with your pet is so strong, and I trust that you will know better than anyone.
+Options in medical care and your ability to provide for their daily care should also be reviewed.
 I will give my blessing for euthanasia if I feel that it is in the best interest for both you and your pet.
 If you are not ready to make the decision to euthanase, I can refer you to another local caring veterinarian who can discuss palliative care options to improve quality of life (such as pain control).
 I am solely a euthanasia service, but desire to have your pet properly cared for before my service is requested.

 The decision to say goodbye is not something you must do on your own, and I encourage you to speak to family and friends about your situation.
-Please also see grief resources on this website.
+Please also see grief resources.

 HOW DO I ASSESS MY PET'S QUALITY OF LIFE?